WillDavid1123/Michigan-Water-Usage-Kaggle-DA/README.md

     <li>6-29-2024: Bar Graph day 1 - Created labels for bar graph option, exploring TKinter's geometry options</li>
     <li>6-30-2024: Bar Graph day 2 - Cretaed labels and dropdown menus for the bar graph option and created a frame for the window</li>
     <li>7-4-2024: Bar Graph day 3 - Created bars graphs with x and y data specified by user, creates multiple graphs if 1 graph would be too crowded.
 All graphs have the same y-axis so data can be fairly compared.</li>
+    <li>7-7-2024: Bar Graph day 4 - Started working on creating a specifier for bar graphs so users can be more specific in their analysis</li>
 </ul>